nwstetson/nwstetson/README.md

 I'm Noah, and I am a psychology PhD student at the University of Arizona, working at the Arizona Canine Cognition Center and the BRAY Lab.
 I am very passionate about animal behavior, data science, and science communication.

+Before arriving to the University of Arizona I earned my BA in Psychology from the University of Texas at Austin, where I conducted a senior thesis on personality differences in pigs.
+I also worked with lemurs at the Duke Lemur Center in Durham, NC and at Ankoatsifaka Field Station in Western Madagascar.

 Feel free to look around on this page to see the projects I've been working on!

 📬 Email: [noahstetson@arizona.edu](mailto:noahstetson@arizona.edu)